ChainSafe/gossamer/docs/docs/design/availability-recovery.md

 first two have their constraints that are described above.
 Constraints are defined based on subsystem params, `chunk_size`, PoV size limit or as it called `CONSERVATIVE_FETCH_CHUNKS_THRESHOLD` and `FETCH_CHUNKS_THRESHOLD`.

+Instead of keeping array of possible recovery strategies per recovery task we can just pipeline all of them, including erasure reed solomon Reconstruct or Reencode. and call if constraints above are met returning `RecoveryResult` in the end